List of Wentworth characters: Meg Jackson

 Meg Jackson (Catherine McClements) (season 1) was the Governor of Wentworth Correctional Centre.
 Meg was married to Will Jackson, an officer at Wentworth.
 She also had an affair with Fletcher, which led to an abortion two weeks before the riot.
 Meg died during a riot at the prison after being stabbed in the chest with a shiv.
 It is later revealed that Meg was killed by Franky Doyle accidentally.

 Joan Ferguson

-Joan Ferguson (Pamela Rabe) (seasons 2–8) became the Governor of Wentworth after Erica Davidson.
-Before being the Governor, Ferguson was a correctional officer at Blackmoor Prison, where she shared a special bond with an inmate named Jianna, who was pregnant.
+Joan Ferguson (Pamela Rabe) (seasons 2–8) became the governor of Wentworth after Erica Davidson left.
+Before being the governor, Ferguson was a correctional officer at Blackmoor Prison, where she shared a special bond with an inmate named Jianna, who was pregnant.
 She becomes a prisoner in season 4.
 She appears as hallucinations in season 6.
 She appeared briefly in the season 7 finale, where it was teased that she would return for season 8.
 Joan survives the prison explosion after saving Vera and goes on the run.